Porcelain / Ceramics

 Buy Ceramic Sculptures and Porcelain Sculptures at ars mundi

 If you would like to buy ceramic figurines or porcelain figurines, here at ars mundi, you will find a large selection.
-Numerous artists chose ceramics and especially porcelain as their material of choice and designed sculptures, figurines and busts in many different styles ranging from classical to modern: We present cheerful decorative objects such as penguins, owls, elephants, fish or cats, porcelain sculptures in the style of Pop Art by James Rizzi or Romero Britto or abstract objects, such as those by Carmen Otero ("Algarve") or Stephan Marienfeld ("TWIST").
+Numerous artists chose ceramics and especially porcelain as their material of choice and designed sculptures, figures and busts in many different styles ranging from classical to modern: We present you cheerful decorative objects such as penguins, owls, elephants, fish or cats, porcelain sculptures in the style of Pop Art by James Rizzi or Romero Britto or abstract objects, such as those by Carmen Otero ("Algarve") or Stephan Marienfeld ("TWIST").